Brewers vs. Giants: Betting Trends, Records ATS, Home/Road Splits

 Brewers Betting Records & Stats

-- The Brewers have been victorious in seven, or 63.6%, of the 11 contests they have been chosen as underdogs in this season.
+- The Brewers have won in seven, or 58.3%, of the 12 contests they have been named as odds-on underdogs this year.

-- Milwaukee has not entered a game this season with longer moneyline odds than +145.
+- Milwaukee has entered 10 games this season as the underdog by +110 or more and is 6-4 in those contests.

-- The moneyline set for this matchup implies the Brewers have a 40.8% chance of coming away with a victory in the contest.
+- The Brewers have an implied victory probability of 47.6% according to the moneyline set by sportsbooks for this matchup.

-- Milwaukee and its opponents have hit the over in 14 of its 32 games with a total this season.
+- Games involving Milwaukee have gone over the total set by oddsmakers in 14 of 33 chances this season.

 - The Brewers have yet play a game with a spread this season.